 Public art is also free for visitors to view, but unlike street art, it has been officially commissioned and installed.

-For some controversial modern art, check out the Fourth Plinth.
-There are four plinths near the base of Nelson's Column in Trafalgar Square.
+For some controversial modern art, check out the Fourth Plinth in Trafalgar Square.
+There are four plinths near the base of Nelson's Column.
 The first three have statues of George IV and two generals.
-The fourth was originally made for a statue of a horse, but the money ran out in the 1840s and the plinth was left empty for more than 150 years.
+The fourth was made in 1841 for a statue of King William IV, but the costs couldn't be met and the plinth was left empty for more than 150 years.

-Since 1999, the Fourth Plinth in Trafalgar Square has become a display space for commissioned art, including Antony Gormley's One & Other where members of the public stood on the plinth for one hour at a time.
-Currently on display on the Fourth Plinth is Really Good by artist David Shrigley.
+Since 1999, the Fourth Plinth has hosted temporary commissions, including Antony Gormley's One & Other (2009), where members of the public stood on the plinth for one hour at a time.
+Currently on display is The Invisible Enemy Should Not Exist, by artist Michael Rakowitz.

 If you are a sculpture fan, you'll love exploring public art in Canary Wharf.
 The shops and offices are surrounded by spaces full of statues and greenery.
 It's a modern area that manages to combine commerce with cultural charm, and often hosts exciting temporary exhibitions and events.

-Follow The Line - a self-guided walk tour linking The O2 and Queen Elizabeth Olympic Park - to discover a selection of sculptures from artists such as Damien Hirst, Alex Chinneck, Gary Hume and Eduardo Paolozzi in East London.
+Follow The Line - a self-guided walking tour in east London that links The O2 and Queen Elizabeth Olympic Park - and discover a series of sculptures from artists such as Damien Hirst, Alex Chinneck, Gary Hume and Eduardo Paolozzi.

-Spitalfields is another area of London with a passion for public art, many of which reflect the history of the area.
-Kenny Hunter's I Goat stands 3.5 metres (11.4 feet) high, gazing over Bishop's Square.
-This unique sculpture represents the independence and non-conformity of the local people, while Gillie and Marc’s Dogman and Rabbitgirl with Coffee encourages people to come together and appreciate their diversity.
+Spitalfields is another area of London with a passion for public art, much of which reflects the history of the area.
+Kenny Hunter's I Goat stands 3.5 metres high, gazing over Bishops Square, and represents the independence and non-conformity of the local people, while Gillie and Marc’s Dogman and Rabbitgirl with Coffee encourages people to come together and appreciate their diversity.

-There are more than 60 artworks across the borough of Lewisham too, from the traditional to witty murals by Artmongers and popular pieces such as the Catford Cat.
-See the Lewisham Council website for the latest public artworks, including details of the artists, year of installation and commissioning bodies.
+There are more than 60 artworks across the borough of Lewisham too, from the traditional to witty murals by Artmongers, and popular pieces such as the Catford Cat.
+See the Lewisham Council website for details of the latest public artworks.

 Fifteen of the best street artists to find in London

-Here are just a few of the top street artists who currently have work on display in London:
+Here are just a few of the best London street artists who currently have work on display in London:

-ROA - A Belgian artist who created The Crane, an icon of Brick Lane.
-His trademark black and white animals can be seen across the globe.
+ROA: A Belgian artist who created The Crane, an icon of Brick Lane.
+His trademark black-and-white animals can be seen around the globe.

-Phlegm – A London-based artist who has a whole world of characters, often on a huge scale. @phlegm_art
+Phlegm: A Sheffield-based artist who has a whole world of characters, often on a huge scale. @phlegm_art

-Space Invader - This Parisian mosaic artist is one of the most prolific street artists ever seen.
-His pixelated computer games characters invite "players" to collect points by finding his hidden works. @invaderwashere
+Space Invader: This Parisian mosaic artist is one of the most prolific.
+His pixelated computer game characters invite "players" to collect points by finding his hidden works. @invaderwashere

-Jonesy - His magnificent works - which sell for thousands of pounds in galleries – sit out of peripheral vision on top of posts around East London, particularly along the canals. @jonesy_street_art
+Jonesy: His quirky pieces, which sell for thousands of pounds in galleries, sit out of peripheral vision on top of posts around east London, particularly along the canals. @jonesy_street_art

-Sweet Toof – This London-based artist is well known for a vibrant collection of street art, which feature his trademark teeth surrounded by bright pink gums. @thesweettoof
+Sweet Toof: This London-based artist is well known for vivid street art that features his trademark teeth surrounded by bright pink gums. @thesweettoof

-Eine - He is the first living British artist in history to have his work hung in the White House after former Prime Minister, David Cameron, gave one of his pieces to President Obama as a state gift. @einesigns
+Eine: He may be the first living British artist in history to have his work hung in the White House, after former prime minister David Cameron presented one of his pieces to President Obama. @einesigns

-Jimmy C – Painter of striking artworks and the iconic David Bowie mural, this Australian artist’s vibrant street art can be found in London and across the world. @akajimmyc
+Jimmy C: Painter of striking artworks and the iconic David Bowie mural, this Australian artist makes vibrant street art that can be found in London and around the world. @akajimmyc